RethinkWhat/PARCS-with-JSON-Parsing/README.md

 * Tank, Rithik
 * Yuen, Ka Hang

+## Technology Stack
+- Java
+- JSON (For data storing and manipulation)

 ## License
 The project was created in partial fulfilment of the course Computer Programming 3, offered under **Saint Louis University**.